Austronesian languages: Malayo-Polynesian

 The Malayo-Polynesian languages are—among other things—characterized by certain sound changes, such as the mergers of Proto-Austronesian (PAN) *t/*C to Proto-Malayo-Polynesian (PMP) *t, and PAN *n/*N to PMP *n, and the shift of PAN *S to PMP *h.

 There appear to have been two great migrations of Austronesian languages that quickly covered large areas, resulting in multiple local groups with little large-scale structure.
-The first was Malayo-Polynesian, distributed across the Philippines, Indonesia, and Melanesia.
+The first was Malayo-Polynesian, distributed across the Malay archipelago and Melanesia.
 The second migration was that of the Oceanic languages into Polynesia and Micronesia.

-Major languages

 History

 From the standpoint of historical linguistics, the place of origin (in linguistic terminology, Urheimat) of the Austronesian languages (Proto-Austronesian language) is most likely the main island of Taiwan, also known as Formosa; on this island the deepest divisions in Austronesian are found along small geographic distances, among the families of the native Formosan languages.